opencollective/requests/README.md

 # Community Requests App

-A React-based community request management system that uses OpenBunker for Nostr authentication.
+A React-based community request management system that uses OpenBunker for Nostr authentication and solely uses NOSTR as a backend.

-## Features

-- **OpenBunker Authentication**: Secure Nostr key management through OAuth providers
-- **Nostr Integration**: All requests are stored and managed through Nostr relays
-- **Request Form**: Comprehensive form for submitting community requests
-- **Embeddable**: Can be embedded in other websites via iframe
-- **Dashboard**: User dashboard to manage requests and profile

 ## Getting Started